Deaf and Disabled Refugees and Asylum Seekers

 On the theme of Disabled Refugees HEAR is helping our members access rights and entitlements for Deaf and disabled refugees, asylum seekers and those with ‘no recourse to public funds’ in London

 HEAR members said it was important that HEAR’s Disabled Refugees work:

 • highlights the rights and entitlements of Disabled refugees to health, social care, transport and other services

-• brings together HEAR members working with Deaf and Disabled people and those working with Migrant and Refugees
+• brings together HEAR members working with Deaf and Disabled people and those working with Migrants and Refugees

 • highlights statutory obligations to all disabled people despite immigration status, or that protections for disabled people ‘trump’ immigration law